pyOpenSci/handbook/community/github/issues.md

 Once the `help-wanted` or `sprintable` issue label is added, the issue will be automatically added to our
 [pyOpenSci help-wanted board](https://github.com/orgs/pyOpenSci/projects/3).
-This automation is implemented currently for a single repository (the packaging guide) but we plan to implement it for other repositories using the add-to-project GitHub action.
+This automation is implemented currently for a single repository (the packaging guide), but we plan to implement it for other repositories using the add-to-project GitHub action.

 :::{note}